And that’s not how I thought that I thought about Daisy Mae, our pug we adopted in January of last year.

 She’s cute.
 She’s SO easy going.
 She’s totally housebroken and easily learned our household routine.
 Her snores are totally adorable.
 She was a good fit for our family.

-When we got Daisy Mae we knew that DJ was allergic to animal dander, but he showed no external reaction when he was around dogs, no hives, no sneezing, no rashes, so we figured he’d be fine.
+When we got Daisy Mae we knew that David was allergic to animal dander, but he showed no external reaction when he was around dogs, no hives, no sneezing, no rashes, so we figured he’d be fine.
 We thought with his food allergies and eczema under control we could loosen up a little.

 I didn’t even need to speak to the allergist to know that he was going to recommend giving away our dog.
-Those numbers were so elevated they spoke for themselves, yelling at me from the computer screen that DJ’s internal struggle with immunogloblin E and histamines rages on.
+Those numbers were so elevated they spoke for themselves, yelling at me from the computer screen that David’s internal struggle with immunogloblin E and histamines rages on.

 There really was no choice.
 Here’s this thing his body, even if it’s just internally, is having a huge reaction to.
-No matter what that thing is, my job as a mom is to eliminate it from DJ’s life.
+No matter what that thing is, my job as a mom is to eliminate it from David’s life.

 So, we did the right thing.
 Obviously he was having a reaction to our dog, but I just didn’t see it for what it was.
 There are just too many things that can cause similar symptoms.

-We decided not to tell DJ the whole truth about why Daisy Mae was leaving.
+We decided not to tell David the whole truth about why Daisy Mae was leaving.
 I’m afraid to tell him that his allergy is the reason why we gave away our dog.
 I’m afraid that he’ll hear us say, “You’re allergic to Daisy Mae,” but what he’ll understand is, “There’s something bad about you that forced us to get rid of our dog.”

 He’s five.
 I don’t know that he possesses the mental and cognitive skills to understand a complex situation like this.